MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-security/deployr-security.md

 The DeployR security model is sufficiently flexible that it can work with multiple enterprise security solutions at the same time.
 As such, DeployR Enterprise ships with a number of security providers that together represent a provider-chain upon which user credentials are evaluated.
 For more information, see [Authentication and Authorization](deployr-security-authentication.md).
 Every aspect of the DeployR security model is controlled by the configuration properties found in the DeployR external configuration file.
 This file can be found at `$DEPLOYR_HOME/deployr/deployr.groovy`.

-The following sections in this document detail how to work with these configuration properties to achieve your preferred security implementation.
+The following security topics detail how to work with these configuration properties to achieve your preferred security implementation.
 + [Authorization and Authentication](deployr-security-authentication.md)
 + [HTTPS and SSL Support](deployr-security-https.md)
 + [Server Access Policies](deployr-security-server-access.md)